Quantco/datajudge/docs/source/examples/example.rst

     # To test another table or test the same table against another table,
     # we would create another Requirement object.
     companies_req = WithinRequirement.from_table(
         db_name="example", schema_name=None, table_name="companies"
     )

-    # We add a constraint to ensure the column "name" is present in the
-    # Requirement's table.
+    # Constraint 1.: Does the table "companies" contain a column named "name"?
     companies_req.add_column_existence_constraint(columns=["name"])

-    # We add a constraint with a Condition.
-We ensure that at least one
-    # row satisfies the condition in the Requirement's table.
+    # Constraint 2.: Does the table "companies" contain at least 1 entry with the name "QuantCo"?
     condition = Condition(raw_string="name = 'QuantCo'")
     companies_req.add_n_rows_min_constraint(n_rows_min=1, condition=condition)

-    # We add a constraint to ensure the minimum value of the column "num_employees"
-    # is not below 1.
+    # Constraint 3.: Does the column "num_employees" of the "companies" table have all positive values?
     companies_req.add_numeric_min_constraint(column="num_employees", min_value=1)

     # We create a new Requirement, this time between different tables.
     # Concretely, we intent to test constraints between the table "companies"
     # and the table "companies_archive".
     companies_between_req = BetweenRequirement.from_tables(
         db_name1="example",
         schema_name1=None,
         table_name1="companies",
         db_name2="example",
         schema_name2=None,
         table_name2="companies_archive",
     )

-    # We add a constraint to ensure that all of the rows from the first DataSource
-    # are a subset of the second DataSource matched by the column ``name``.
+    # Constraint 4.: Does the column "name" of the table "companies" contain at least all the values of the corresponding column in "companies_archive"?
     companies_between_req.add_row_superset_constraint(
         columns1=['name'], columns2=['name'], constant_max_missing_fraction=0
     )